 We communicate to over 500,000 viewers daily, travelling in the market-centric hubs of Klang Valley and Johor Bahru.
-Asia Media partners up with strategic bus network partners such as RapidKL, Handal Indah (Causeway Link buses plying into Singapore from Johor Bahru) as well as express coaches from the Plusliner and Nice++ fleets.
+Asia Media partners up with strategic bus network partners includes city buses & express coaches.

 Our Capabilities

 Our unique insight allows us to easily customize campaigns to ensure the greatest impact on the audience, unleashing the potential of our highly targeted and effective medium.